Sunday 27 October

 - Student under 18 £20 (teachers can book and pay for their students, or students can book and name the adult they will come with).

-(after this date, you can book at the same price but your ticket will NOT include lunch)
+(you can still book at the same price but your ticket will NOT include lunch)

 How to pay